-Research on the use of awareness systems does not provide much insight about the degrees to which different participants benefit from these systems.
-What this research does convey, however, is the striking asymmetry of the nature of benefit-that there is a disparity among participants, particularly between producers and consumers of awareness information, about what benefit they receive from using the technologies.
-We hypothesize that this asymmetry is due, at least in part, to the many different ways these systems are appropriated: as awareness systems, as computer-mediated communication media, as virtual projections of one's identity, etc....
-Whereas one individual might find value in the awareness information, others might find value in alternate appropriations of the technology.
-Bloggers, for example, may produce content that is valued by others as awareness information, but they may produce that content because they value the ability to influence others or to release emotional tension [27].
+Research on the use of awareness systems does not provide much insight about the different degrees to which different users benefit from these systems.
+What this research does convey, however, is the striking asymmetry of the nature of benefit-that there is a disparity among users, particularly between producers and consumers of awareness information, about what benefit they receive from using the technologies.
+We hypothesize that this asymmetry is due, at least in part, to the many different ways these systems are appropriated: as awareness systems, as computer-mediated communication media, as virtual projections of one's identity, etc...
+Whereas one user might find value in the awareness information, other users might find value in alternate appropriations of the technology.
+Bloggers, for example, may produce content that is valued by others as awareness information, but they may produce that content because they value the ability to influence others or to release emotional tension [25].